Conditions

 Diagnosing Depression

 Even if you aren’t sure whether you are experiencing depression or something else, it’s important to take any mental health disturbances seriously.
-It’s usually recommended that you first visit your general healthcare provider so that they can rule out any medical conditions that might be causing your symptoms.
+In addition to starting therapy, a common first step in mental health care is visiting a primary care provider to rule out any medical conditions that could be the source of depressive symptoms.

-If your healthcare provider suspects that you are experiencing depression, or another mental health disorder, they will likely refer you to a psychologist or psychiatrist for further evaluation and to begin treatment.
+If your healthcare provider suspects that you are experiencing depression or another mental health disorder, they will likely refer you to a licensed psychotherapist or psychiatrist for further evaluation and to begin treatment.

 Potential Treatment Paths